Two decades ago, he blocked abortion clinics and dodged police. Now he's helping wage Trump's war on reproductive rights.

-One November afternoon in 1998, about 20 anti-abortion protestors gathered outside a minister’s home on a quiet, tree-lined street in a Madison, Wisconsin suburb.
+One November afternoon in 1998, about 20 anti-abortion protestors gathered outside a minister’s home on a quiet, tree-lined street in a Madison, Wisconsin, suburb.
 Among them was 23-year-old Matt Bowman, a recent college graduate who had come to town the year before to join a pro-life group, hoisting a large picture of a dismembered fetus and a video camera he said was rolling for his own protection.
 Others in his group proudly carried placards showing stillborn fetuses with decapitated heads.

 The demonstrators had chosen their target, Rev. Michael Schuler, because of two sentences the Unitarian minister had written in a newspaper column arguing that voters should look beyond abortion and focus on issues like economic inequality, the environment, and health care.

 Bowman and his crew disagreed.
-Schuler’s wife spotted the protestors, and called her husband at church, worried about the safety of their son attending school nearby.
+Schuler’s wife spotted the protestors and called her husband at church, worried about the safety of their son attending school nearby.
 “This was a time in which abortion clinics were being bombed,” recalls Schuler.
 “We were concerned.
-We had no idea who these people were, and we didn’t know what their intentions were.”
+We had no idea who these people were and we didn’t know what their intentions were.”

-The Reverend sped home in his Honda Civic while Bowman spoke to a local reporter: “We are here because this is a man representing himself publicly as a member of their religious community and yet he is excluding preborn children from the human family.”
+The reverend sped home in his Honda Civic while Bowman spoke to a local reporter: “We are here because this is a man representing himself publicly as a member of their religious community, and yet he is excluding pre-born children from the human family.”
 Soon, a police officer arrived on the scene to break things up and take a report.

-The protest was just one of at least fourteen run-ins with the law Bowman had over a five year period between 1996 and 2001, including arrests during abortion protests, police encounters outside of abortion clinics and private homes, and one conviction resulting from protesting homosexuality.
+The protest was just one of at least 14 run-ins with the law that Bowman had over a five-year period between 1996 and 2001, including arrests during abortion protests, police encounters outside abortion clinics and private homes, and one conviction resulting from protesting homosexuality.
 Court and law enforcement records from the District of Columbia, Florida, Michigan, and Wisconsin record Bowman’s arrests and his targeting of clinic workers, security guards, and patients, sometimes blocking their attempts to receive or provide constitutionally protected reproductive health care.
-His protests came during a period of time when American clinics were targeted with unprecedented anti-abortion violence, as he maintained affiliations with pro-life leaders and organizations who’d become known for extreme rhetoric and aggressive clinic blockades.
+His protests came during a period when American clinics were targeted with unprecedented anti-abortion violence, as he maintained affiliations with pro-life leaders and organizations who’d become known for extreme rhetoric and aggressive clinic blockades.

 While the incidents have not previously been reported, Bowman, now 43, seems to have largely put aside such protests as he climbed the legal ladder—clerking for future Supreme Court Justice Samuel Alito, arguing major anti-abortion cases in federal courts, and most recently, joining the Trump administration as deputy general counsel at the Department of Health and Human Services.

 Bowman has advised HHS in the high profile Garza v.
 Azar case challenging policies restricting detained migrant girls’ abortion access.
-According to records obtained under litigation by the pro-choice nonprofit Equity Forward, Bowman gave extensive legal advice to the embattled architect of those policies, former Office of Refugee Resettlement director Scott Lloyd, as he attempted to block at least seven unnamed girls, including a rape victim, from seeking abortions and made frequent personal interventions encouraging girls in ORR custody to give birth.
+According to records obtained under litigation by the pro-choice nonprofit Equity Forward, Bowman gave extensive legal advice to the embattled architect of those policies, former Office of Refugee Resettlement Director Scott Lloyd, as he attempted to block at least seven unnamed girls, including a rape victim, from seeking abortions and made frequent personal interventions encouraging girls in ORR custody to give birth.
 (Lloyd has since been reassigned within HHS.)
 While federal courts have three times blocked implementation of Lloyd’s policy, HHS has kept it on the books while fighting in court to reinstate it.
 Its latest appeal is now under consideration by the federal appeals court in Washington, DC.
 Bowman attended the latest oral arguments in the case this fall.

 In his time at HHS, Bowman has also helped craft rules aimed at weakening Obamacare’s contraceptive mandate.
 Last month, a federal judge blocked the policy from going into effect, setting up more court challenges.